-If this is the first fibromyalgia article you have read of mine, welcome, I am so happy you are here!
+If this is the first fibromyalgia signs article you have read of mine, welcome, I am so happy you are here!
 All of my articles about fibro are written like blogs, because I have it, but there are sources because I like to show that what I am saying is correct.
-I am also a nurse and self-taught fibro expert, having a disease that so many people know so little about may me want to spread knowledge, hope, and hopefully a little help.
+I am also a nurse and self-taught fibromyalgia expert, having a disease that so many people know so little about may I want to spread knowledge, hope, and hopefully a little help.

 What is Fibromyalgia?